Ryoto-Kato/MachineLearning_DeepLearning-fundamentals/README.md

     - Support Vector Machine

 # Theoretical Summary
-## Tasks
-- Check the definition of Bias and Variance
 ## Machine Learning
 - Bias (How far from the ground truth)
     - __High-Bias__: All predictions of samples are off from ground truth